sensu/sensu-docs/content/sensu-go/5.18/guides/email-handler.md

 - `USERNAME`: Replace with your SMTP username, typically your email address.
 - `PASSWORD`: Replace with your SMTP password, typically the same as your email password.

-_**NOTE**: To use Gmail or G Suite as your SMTP server, follow Google's instructions for [sending email via SMTP][14].
-If you have enabled 2-step verification on your Google account, you'll need to use an [app password][15] instead of your login password._
+_**NOTE**: To use Gmail or G Suite as your SMTP server, follow Google's instructions to [send email via SMTP][14].
+If you have enabled 2-step verification on your Google account, use an [app password][15] instead of your login password.
+If you have not enabled 2-step verification, you may need to adjust your [app access settings][18] to follow the example in this guide._

 You probably noticed that the handler definition includes two other filters: [`is_incident`][10] and [`not_silenced`][11].
 These two filters are included in every Sensu backend installation, so you don't have to create them.